 As consumers of the digital market, we use keywords to find our desired products on search engines like Google or Bing.
 All the results are conveniently ranked according to relevance and tailored to the search bar input, and there is a whole science behind it.

-What can we do as marketers/proprietors to maximally satisfy the needs of our virtual customers?
+What can we do as marketers/proprietors to satisfy the needs of our virtual customers maximally?
 The answer lies in that very science – keyword research.

 Keyword research is the ultimate blueprint for digital marketing.
 Conducting keyword research could be the best investment you make for your business because it is the key to understanding the customers’ needs in order to strategize according to their desires.